The root functor: Localization and un/straightening equivalences

-We can now state our main results for this section. \begin{coro} Let $X$ be a normal dendroidal $\infty$-operad. \begin{enumerate} \item The operadic un/straightening equivalence of \cite{P:RDLF} for the operad of dendrices $\omg/X$ induces a Quillen equivalence between the covariant model structure for $\cR_X$-local dendroidal left fibrations over $\cN_d \omg/X$ and the projective model structure for $\cR_X$-locally constant $\omg/X$-algebras.
+\begin{rmk} The above result only depends on the fact that $\rho_!^P$ preserves and detects fibrant $S$-locally constant algebras, which follows from the equivalence $\rho_!^P(F)_a\simeq F(a)$ between the fiber over an object $c$ of $P$ of the unstraightening of an algebra $F$ and evaluation of $F$ at $c$. \end{rmk} As a corollary, by instantiating Proposition \ref{fibobjs} with $P=(\omg/X)^\otimes$, which is $\Sigma$-free (Remark \ref{rmk:sfree}), we obtain a new version of the un/straightening equivalence for a normal dendroidal $\infty$-operad $X$, that is an equivalence of semi-model categories between the covariant model structure for $\cR_X$-local dendroidal left fibrations over $\cN_d \omg/X$ and the projective semi-model structure for $\cR_X$-locally constant $(\omg/X)^\otimes$-algebras.

-\item There is a zig-zag of Quillen equivalences between the projective model structures for simplicial $W_!(X)$-algebras and for $\cR_X$-locally constant algebras on $\omg/X$. \end{enumerate} \end{coro} \begin{proof} The first point is just \Cref{fibobjs} instantiated with $P=\omg/X$, which we know to be $\Sigma$-free, so let us focus on point $(2)$.
-After \cite[Proposition 2.4]{He:AOIO}, if $f\colon X \to Y$ is an operadic weak equivalence between normal dendroidal sets, the induced adjunction between covariant model structures is a Quillen equivalence.
-Together with \Cref{fibobjs}, we obtain that the root functor yields a Quillen equivalence between the localization of the covariant model structure for $S$-local dendroidal left fibrations over $\omg/X$ and the covariant model structure on $\dsets/X$.
-Following \cite[Theorem 2.7]{He:AOIO}, this latter is Quillen equivalent to the projective model structure on $\alg_{W_!(X)}(\ssets)$, and combining this with point $(1)$ we get the wanted zig-zag of Quillen equivalences \end{proof}
+We may interpret this as a 'local' un/straightening equivalence.
+As a corollary, we deduce the following local description for algebras. \begin{coro} Let $X$ be a normal dendroidal $\infty$-operad.
+There is a zig-zag of Quillen equivalences between the projective model structures for simplicial $W_!(X)$-algebras and for $\cR_X$-locally constant algebras on $(\omg/X)^\otimes$. \end{coro} \begin{proof} By \cite[Proposition 2.4]{He:AOIO}, if $f\colon X \to Y$ is an operadic weak equivalence between normal dendroidal sets, the induced adjunction $(f_!,f^*)$ on over categories is a Quillen equivalence between covariant model structures.
+As this is natural in the dendroidal sets, applying \Cref{fibobjs} we obtain that the root functor yields a Quillen equivalence Combining this with Proposition \ref{fibobjs} and the classical \cite[Theorem 2.7]{He:AOIO}, we get the wanted zig-zag of Quillen equivalences of semi-model categories. \end{proof}